-The crown jewel in Cuiaba, the capital of Mato Grosso state, was supposed to be a $670 million, 13-mile light-rail system to link the airport to downtown.
+The crown jewel in Cuiaba, the capital of Mato Grosso state, was supposed to be a $670 million, 22-kilometer (13-mile) light-rail system to link the airport to downtown.

 Construction for the project is lacerating the city of 600,000, but residents say little is getting done.

 Red-mud trenches have been gouged where rails are supposed to go, and several concrete overpasses litter the city, loose links that now only block traffic.
-A maximum of a half-mile of track has been put down.
+A maximum of one-kilometer (half a mile) of track has been put down.

-Mauricio Guimaraes, who heads the World Cup projects for the Mato Grosso state government, told the AP recently that the rail system was never meant to be linked to the World Cup, though it was the first in Brazil to take advantage of a special financing program set up specifically for the tournament and the Olympics.
+Mauricio Guimaraes, who heads the World Cup projects for the Mato Grosso state government, told The Associated Press recently that the rail system was never meant to be linked to the World Cup, though it was the first in Brazil to take advantage of a special financing program set up specifically for the tournament and the Olympics.
 He guaranteed that the system would be "100-percent finished" by the end of 2014.
 "Tracks will be going down quickly," he added.

-Others wonder why the mega-project was started in the first place in this rural outpost 150 miles from the Bolivian border.
-Mato Grosso state claims far more animals than people — 29 million head of cattle, or 10 times the human population.
+Others wonder why the mega-project was started in the first place in this rural outpost 250 kilometers (150 miles) from the Bolivian border.
+Cuiaba is the capital of Mato Grosso state, famous as the home to 29 million head of cattle — 10 times the human population.

 "It always seemed obvious to me that the schedule could not be met as promised," state prosecutor Clovis Almeida Junior said.
 "And the main reason is the lack of planning, in all aspects.
 The result is today's situation, which many say qualifies as a mess.
 But I think we could use stronger words to describe it."